bxdoan/bxdoan/README.md

 <div align="center">

-> Remember no one can make you feel inferior without your consent.
+> If you don’t like your destiny, don’t accept it.

-> — Eleanor Roosevelt —
+> — Naruto Uzumaki —

 </div>